 Curry Powder's Ingredients

 You would think that there would be a set formula for curry powder, as it was created to represent a specific taste, but there is no standard recipe.
 However, the main components remain the same and are usually cumin, coriander, and turmeric (which gives it its signature color).
 Other common ingredients include red or black pepper, mustard, ginger, clove, cardamom, bay leaf, and fenugreek.
 Commercial blends are often available in mild or hot (also known as “madras”).
 Note that curry powder doesn't include curry leaf.

 Curry powder has a unique flavor due to the combination of both savory and sweet spices.
 Savory spices like cumin, turmeric, and bay leaf give the curry a deep, earthy flavor while sweet spices, like cinnamon and clove, add brightness and pep.
 The level of heat is determined by the type and amount of pepper used.
 Milder curry powders may include black pepper or ginger while hot curry powders usually contain red chilies or other hot peppers.

 Cooking With Curry Powder

 Now that you know you won't be crafting traditional Indian dishes, you can use curry powder as an all-purpose seasoning.
 It is commonly used to flavor soups, stews, sauces, marinades, meat, and vegetables.
 As the popularity of curry flavor increases, creative chefs are finding more unconventional uses for the seasoning such as hamburgers, scrambled eggs, and potato salad.
-If you want to put that jar to use, try curry-flavored deviled eggs!
+If you want to put that jar to use, try curry-flavored deviled eggs or curried chicken salad.
 Because of its vibrant taste, curry powder can even be used as a salt-free table seasoning.

 Availability of Curry Powder